vcuello/INFM600-Cuello-Wells/README.md

 #Acknowledgements

-We want to thank the research groups of the * *Pew Research Center’s Internet & American Life Project*   in association with *Princeton Survey Research Associates International*   for allowing access to both master sets of datasets and survey question analysis (http://www.pewresearch.org/).
+We want to thank the research groups of the  *Pew Research Center’s Internet & American Life Project*   in association with *Princeton Survey Research Associates International*   for allowing access to both master sets of datasets and survey question analysis (http://www.pewresearch.org/).
 We would like to thank Aaron Smith compiler of the   *2013 Library Typology*   dataset and the compliers Kathryn Zickuhr and Lee Raine of the *2014 E-Reading and Gadgets*  dataset.
-We also would like to thank *Bing Maps*  in  *Microsoft Excel 2013*   developed by the  *Microsoft Corporation*   for provided us with the geographic chart map.
+We also would like to thank *Bing Maps*  in  *Microsoft Excel 2013*   developed by the  *Microsoft Corporation*   for providing us with the geographic chart map.

 #Licenses

-The data in the INFM 600 Discovery and Analysis repository is distributed by a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License                                                                           ( please read:  http://creativecommons.org/licenses/by-nc/4.0/)
+This  data in the INFM 600 Discovery and Analysis repository is distributed by a *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License *                                                                          ( please read:  http://creativecommons.org/licenses/by-nc/4.0/)
 The data is made available for only non-commercial use.
 For individuals interested in using the data in a commercial use context please contact a researcher and fill out a form at the Pew Research Center: http://www.pewresearch.org/about/use-policy/ info@pewresearch.org.